docker/docs/content/desktop/hardened-desktop/settings-management/air-gapped-containers.md

 ## Example PAC file

-For general information about PAC files, see the [Mozilla documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_PAC_file).
+For general information about PAC files, see the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_PAC_file).

 The following is an example PAC file: